TheColetrain/thecoletrain.github.io/_posts/2025-04-04-Cheese Pizza is bad.md

 pin: true
 ---

-# **Cheese Pizza Is What’s Wrong With the World Today**

-### **TL;DR**
+## **TL;DR**

 Cheese pizza is the food equivalent of giving up.
 It’s lazy parenting, bland tradition, and gutless people-pleasing all wrapped into one greasy slice.
-If you don’t want to read the rant, skip to the last paragraph.
+If you don’t want to read the background, skip down a bit.
 But don’t pretend cheese pizza is *real* pizza.

 ---

 I **hate** cheese pizza.
 Not dislike—**hate**.
 And if that sounds dramatic, good.
 Because I’m sick of pretending it’s acceptable.

 I love pizza.
 I love *real* pizza. **Load it up—three or more toppings.**

 - Supreme?
 Perfection.
 - Meat Lovers?
 Awesome.
 - Anchovy, mushroom, and onion?
 Fantastic.